 Chair Lisa Kroon, PharmD, Department of Clinical Pharmacy

 Leading Change: Strategic Course 2015–2020 has five themes, each with its own goals and specific objectives.
-The latter are clarified in detail, apart from what appears on these web pages, by who is driving the objective forward, with which partners, and by what date.
+Progress toward each objective is described in detail, with reference to who is driving the objective forward, with which partners, and providing specific examples.

 The planning process was purposefully deliberate and inclusive.